WSDOT/WBFL/Readme.md

 * GraphManager - A ready to use graph manager
 * GraphManagerAgent - A wrapper on the GraphManager for use with the Agent/Broker architecture
 * MFCTools - Extensions to the Microsoft Foundation Class (MFC) library
-* Reporter - Report content definition
+* \subpage WBFL_Reporter - Report content definition
 * ReportManager - Report management
 * ReportManagerAgent - A wrapper on the ReportManager for use with the Agent/Broker architecture
 * System - Provides common services such as object persistence, string manipulations, debugging and diagnostics.
 * Units - Definition of units of measure
-* UnitMgt and UnitServer - Management of a system of units (SI/US) and indirect display units
+* UnitMgt and \subpage WBFL_UnitServer - Management of a system of units (SI/US) and indirect display units
-* Tools - Miscellaneous tools such as object persistence, progress monitors, and generic containers
+* \subpage WBFL_Tools - Miscellaneous tools such as object persistence, progress monitors, and generic containers
 * Transactions - Support for transactional based actions (Undo, Redo support)
 * Types - System independent data type definitions

 ## Engineering Services Layer
 The engineering services layer (ESL) provides libraries for building engineering applications.
 The libraries include
-* COGO - Coordinate geometry modeling
+* \subpage WBFL_COGO - Coordinate geometry modeling
 * EngTools - Engineering tools such as Mohr's circle and biaxial strain plane modeling
 * Fem2d - 2D, plane frame, finite element analysis
-* GenericBridge - Genertic bridge modeling
+* GenericBridge - Generic bridge modeling
 * GenericBridgeTools - Tools for manipulating and extracting data from a generic bridge model
 * GeometricPrimitives - Geometric primitives such as points, lines, and shapes
+* \subpage WBFL_Geometry - Geometric primitives such as points, lines, and shapes
 * GeomModel - Modeling of geometric shapes such as girder cross sections
 * GraphicsLib - a library for graphing and plotting
 * LBAM - Longitudinal Bridge Analysis Model, high level modeling of plane frame bridges for dead and live load analysis.